muhammadyaseen/vae-disentanglement/experiment-notes/VACA.md

 - How do $Z$ latents relate to $X$ semantically, if at all ?
 - How do $Z$ latents relate to $U$ semantically, if at all ?
 - On which part of the architecture do interventions take place?
+- Did they check that the nodes in decoder correspond to the concepts in the data?
+- How do interventions work?

 GNN operates on nodes given by components of $X = \{x_1, \ldots, x_k\}$ There are features associated with each node.
 These features depend on the node itself and its neighbours (or further down the hierarchy?)